SuryakantKulkarni/100-Days-Of-DevOps-KodeKloud-Challenge-Series/Tasks/Day-66.md

 kubectl get svc
 ```
 #### Explanation:
-The `kubectl get svc` command lists services in the kubernetes cluster.
+The `kubectl get svc` command lists services in the Kubernetes cluster.
 We run this to ensure the MySQL service was created with the correct type and port configuration.

 ### Step 8: Verify Secrets
 ```bash